GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/08_Resources/01_customImporters.md

 ~~~~~~~~~~~~~

 # Registering SpecificImporter
 To register your **SpecificImporter** implementation with the importer system you must call @bs::Importer::_registerAssetImporter.
-You can do this after application start-up, or during by implementing your own **Application** class as described in the @ref nonComponentApproach manual.
+You can do this after application start-up, or during by implementing your own **Application** class as described in the [non-component approach](User_Manuals/Gameplay/nonComponentApproach) manual.

 ~~~~~~~~~~~~~{.cpp}
 Application::startUp(...);